 - USDA Loans – Implemented to encourage rural home buying, USDA loans have no required down payment, but the fees are fairly steep.
 These loans are not common here because this is not a rural area.

-Buying a home will likely be the largest financial transaction of your entire life, so financing property in Shoreline is a big step – one that may affect you for years to come.
+Buying a home will likely be the largest financial transaction of your entire life, so financing property in Seattle is a big step – one that may affect you for years to come.
 Please let me know if you have questions about whether you can afford to buy your first or next home and how you would go about financing the property.
 If I am not able to assist you directly, I will be happy to put you in touch with one of the no-pressure lenders that I work with who will also be happy to answer your questions.

 What To Avoid After You Get Pre-Qualified, but BEFORE You’ve Closed On The Deal